eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 ^^^^^^^^^^^^^^^^^

 This additional QoS Policy (|PropertyPolicyQos-api|) stores name/value pairs that can be used to configure certain DDS settings that cannot be configured directly using an standard QoS Policy.
-In Fast DDS, it can be used to configure the security settings (See :ref:`security` for further details of the security functionality).
+For the complete list of settings that can be configured with this QoS Policy, please refer to :ref:`property_policies`.

 Example
 """""""